fortnite-in-minecraft/MinecraftRoyale/README.md

 ![epic game](battleroyale-cropped.png)

 ## What is it?
-It is a Minecraft™️ [Ultra Hard Core](https://minecraft.gamepedia.com/Ultra_Hardcore) PVP/raiding server.
+It is a Minecraft™️ [Ultra Hard Core](https://minecraft.gamepedia.com/Ultra_Hardcore) battleroyale-esque PVP/raiding server.

 ## Game overview
 - The entry fee is $5.